crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 </div>
 <div class="panel-body" markdown="1">

-This assignment is worth 5 points of your overall grade in the course.
+This assignment is worth 10 points of your overall grade in the course.
 The rubric for the assignment is given below.

-* 2 points - answering the survey questions thoughtfully.
+* 5 points - answering the survey questions thoughtfully.
-* 3 points total for the video
+* 5 points total for the video
-  - 1 point for relevance to the themes of the class
+  - 2 point for relevance to the themes of the class
+  - 1 point for the narration
-  - 1 point for the audio/narration component
+  - 1 point for the quality of the audio
   - 1 point for a compelling visual accompaniment
-* Extra credit (1 point) - if your video is selected for presentation in class, you will receive 1 point extra credit.
+* Extra credit (up to 2 points) - if your video is selected for presentation in class, you will receive extra credit.
 </div>
 </div>